ntop/n2n/doc/Building.md

 - If OpenSSL has been linked dynamically, the corresponding `.dll` file should be available onto the target computer.

-NOTE: Sticking to this tool chain ensures that resulting executables are able to communicate with Linux or other OS builds.
+NOTE: Sticking to this tool chain has historically meant that resulting executables are more likely to be able to communicate with Linux or other OS builds, however efforts are being made to address this concern.
-Especialy MinGW builds are reported to not be compatible to other OS builds, please see [#617](https://github.com/ntop/n2n/issues/617) and [#642](https://github.com/ntop/n2n/issues/642).

 ## Build (CLI)